juanmafont/ufwIconbar/README.md

 <img align="right" width="50%" src="ufwicon_screenshot.png">

-Requisites:  yad
+Requisites:  yad, ufw and gufw

-  pacman -S yad
+  pacman -S yad ufw gufw

   or

-  apt-get install yad
+  apt-get install yad ufw gufw

 then copy script **gufw_icon.sh** to some directory and add to application autostart menu of your linux distribution.